Kafala system: Saudi Arabia

 According to a 2008 HRW report, under the kafala system in Saudi Arabia, "an employer assumes responsibility for a hired migrant worker and must grant explicit permission before the worker can enter Saudi Arabia, transfer employment, or leave the country.
 The kafala system gives the employer immense control over the worker."
 HRW stated that "some abusive employers exploit the kafala system and force domestic workers to continue working against their will and forbid them from returning to their countries of origin" and that this is "incompatible with Article 13 of the Universal Declaration of Human Rights".
 HRW stated that "the combination of the high recruitment fees paid by Saudi employers and the power granted them by the kafala system to control whether a worker can change employers or exit the country made some employers feel entitled to exert 'ownership' over a domestic worker" and that the "sense of ownership ... creates slavery-like conditions".
-In 2018, France 24 and ALQST reported on the use of Twitter and other online social networks by kafala system employers, "kafils", to "sell" domestic workers to other kafils, in violation of Saudi law.
+In 2018, France 24 and ALQST reported on the use of Twitter and other online social networks by kafala system employers, "kafeels", to "sell" domestic workers to other kafeels, in violation of Saudi law.
 ALQST described the online trading as "slavery 2.0".

-Several Indonesian domestic workers were executed in Saudi Arabia during 2015–2018.
+During 2015–2018, Several Indonesian domestic workers were executed in Saudi Arabia.
 Siti Zaeneb and Karni were beheaded in April 2015.
 Muhammad Zaini Misin was executed in March 2018 for having killed his employer.
 On 29 October 2018, Tuti Tursilawati, also an Indonesian domestic worker in Saudi Arabia, was executed for having killed her employer, an action which she claimed had been in self-defense in relation to sexual abuse.
 Indonesian Foreign Minister Retno Marsudi lodged an official complaint concerning the execution, which was carried out without warning and despite an appeal against the sentence.